SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 - The 95% confidence interval on the probability a vaccine dose is wasted is 3.446% &ndash; 3.449%.

-So we're _very_ sure that the probability of wasting a dose is around 3.447%.
+So we're _very_ sure that the probability of wasting a dose is around 3.4475%.

-But let's do the formal hypothesis test anyway: how far out in the tail are the values shown as wasteage rates in the past of 5%, 10%, and 15% that we should compare against?
+But let's do the formal hypothesis test anyway: how far out in the tail are the values shown as wastage rates in the past of 5%, 10%, and 15% that we should compare against?
 Let's see:

 ```R